nickeubank/ds4humans/docs/_sources/30_questions/24_passive_internal_errors.md

 ## The Problem with Accuracy

-Let's begin our discussion about balancing true and false positives and negatives with my least favorite metric for classification problems: Accuracy.
+Let's begin our discussion about balancing true and false positives and negatives with a discussion of my least favorite metric for classification problems: Accuracy.

 There is perhaps no better way for a data scientist to demonstrate they don't know what they're doing than for them to proudly proclaim that their model has an accuracy score of ninety-something percent without additional context.
 And yet it is a mistake that I see constantly.
 It is as though, being students, young data scientists implicitly assume that accuracy scores, like grades, exist on an absolute scale, where values in the 90s are "A"s and something to celebrate and values in the 70s are "C"s and something to feel bad about, when in reality neither is necessarily the case.